-7 February 1964 was the day The Beatles' American invasion began.
-The band's Boeing 707, Pan Am flight 101, left London Airport early on the morning of 7 February 1964, bound for New York City.
+The Beatles’ American invasion began on 7 February 1964.
+The band’s Boeing 707, Pan Am flight 101, left London Airport early on the morning of 7 February 1964, bound for New York City.

 All we knew was that a couple of the records had done well in the States.
 We believed there was still a huge mountain to climb if The Beatles were really to make it there.

 At Heathrow there was pandemonium.
 Thousands of fans had arrived from all over Britain and any ordinary passengers hoping to travel that day had to give up.
 Screaming, sobbing girls held up ‘We Love You, Beatles’ banners and hordes of police, linking arms in long chains, held them back.
 We were ushered into a massive press conference, where journalists, spotting me at the side of the room, demanded a picture of John and me together.
 To my surprise John agreed.
 He was usually careful to keep Julian and me away from publicity, but this time, carried along by the momentum of the whole thing, he agreed.

 Minutes later we were ushered to the plane.
 At the top of the steps the boys waved to the packed airport terraces as the screams crescendoed.